Western-OC2-Lab/Vibration-Based-Fault-Diagnosis-with-Low-Delay/README.md

 <li>The time duration of the input segment depends on number of data points in the segment.
 <li>The online processing time is algorithm-dependent; it involves two tasks, feature extraction (including pre-processing) and condition prediction/classification. <br>
 </ul>
 Hence, online processing time can be generally viewed as a function of the number of data points in the input segment, the size of extracted features, and available computing resources.
-Based on the above formulation, designing a condition monitoring system with low system delay involves three main requirements: <br>
+Hence, designing a condition monitoring system with low system delay involves three main requirements: <br>

 <ol>
   <li>Extracting features of high sensitivity to fault-related transients to improve system accuracy.</li>